zhullyb/monyhar/monyhar/docs/contributing.md

 In addition to the adhering to the [styleguide][cr-styleguide], the following general rules of thumb can be helpful in navigating how to structure changes:

-- **Code in the Chromium project should be in service of other code in the Chromium project.** This is important so developers can understand the constraints informing a design decision.
+- **Code in the Monyhar project should be in service of other code in the Monyhar project.** This is important so developers can understand the constraints informing a design decision.
 Those constraints should be apparent from the scope of code within the boundary of the project and its various repositories.
-In other words, for each line of code, you should be able to find a product in the Chromium repositories that depends on that line of code or else the line of code should be removed.
+In other words, for each line of code, you should be able to find a product in the Monyhar repositories that depends on that line of code or else the line of code should be removed.

   Completely new additions to the project (for example, support for a new OS